Gumphrey/Theunissen-Lab-Projects/README.md

 # hello-world
-Dipping a toe in here at GITHUB
-So as to learn somethign new
+Dipping a toe in here at GITHUB, so as to learn something new